LinuxDragon57/Fang-CMS/README.md

 same name within the DATA_DIRECTORY.
 Subsequently, markdown files are stored in the directory corresponding to their genre categorization.

+### Initial Setup of the Application:
+1) Set configuration variables in `config.toml`
+2) Initialize the database by running `$flask init-db`
+3) Create the data directories by running `$flask mkdatadirs`
+4) Create an author that can log in by running `$flask create-author --admin`.
+Omit the admin flag to create an unprivileged account.

 ### Rules for Manual Deployment using Gunicorn + Nginx
 More information will be given after I deploy it to my server for the first time.